kshetline/json6/README.md

     JSONZ.setBigDouble(bigDoubleClass[, bigDoubleEqualityTest])

 #### Parameters
-- `bigDoubleClass`: A function or class responsible for handling big decimal values.`bigDoubleClass(valueAsString)`, e.g. `bigDoubleClass('14.7')`, must return a big decimal object that satifies the test `bigDecimalValue instanceof bigDoubleClass`.
+- `bigDoubleClass`: A function or class responsible for handling big decimal values.`bigDoubleClass(valueAsString)`, e.g. `bigDoubleClass('14.7')`, either with or without a preceding `new`, must return a big decimal object that satifies the test `bigDecimalValue instanceof bigDoubleClass`.
 - `bigDoubleEqualityTest`: This optional function is only needed for software developers running unit tests (see code for details).

 #### Sample usage